TypesettingTools/ASSgrad/README.md

 #### Usage ####

-Once all the features are usable, however, here is what the interface shall be: at the beginning of the `Effect` field of each desired line, enter this: `<Ag>(1c:2c:3c:4c;1a:2a:3a:4a;[options])` where `1c` is a comma delimited list of colors in the format of `&HBBGGRR&` or `#RRGGBB`, where e.g. `BB` is a hexadecimal color value in the range `00–FF` for blue. `1a` is a comma delimited list of alpha values, and must be in decimal format from `0–255`. `[options]` is a placeholder for a comma separated list of the options that have to do with the clip areas (band width and band overlap, among others).
-I haven't decided what order these should go in yet.
+Once all the features are usable, however, here is what the interface shall be: at the beginning of the `Effect` field of each desired line, enter this: `<Ag>(1c:2c:3c:4c;1a:2a:3a:4a;BandSize.BandOverlap.Left.Top.Right.Bottom)` where `1c` is a dot delimited list of colors in the format of `&HBBGGRR&` or `#RRGGBB`, where e.g. `BB` is a hexadecimal color value in the range `00–FF` for blue. `1a` is a dot delimited list of alpha values, and must be in decimal format from `0–255`.
 ASSgrad will iterate backwards across all of the lines in the script, collecting the ones that match the proper pattern in the `Effect` field, namely `^<Ag>\(.+?\)`.
-It will go through each collected line, creating the gradient for each one, and deleting the relevant contents of the `Effect` field (or, well, it will eventually.
-It doesn't yet).
+It will go through each collected line, creating the gradient for each one, and deleting the relevant contents of the `Effect` field.
 I currently have no plans for a tool to undo gradients, though if the demand is there, I suppose it should be easy enough to write.

+The options are as follows:

+* `BandSize` is the height of one band in pixels.
+* `BandOverlap` is the amount of overlap between adjacent bands in pixels (by default it will be set to the same value as `BandSize`).
+* `Left`, `Top`, `Right`, and `Bottom` are manual expansions for the different edges of the line bounding box.
+You should use them if the line does not fit all the way into the generated clips.
+Positive values will always cause an expansion, and negative a contraction.

 *Note: all of your lines MUST be \an5.
 If they are not, they will be forcibly converted, which may shift things around slightly.*